Beauty and the Beast (strongman competition): The Beauty

 The Beauty and the Beast was so-called because there were in fact two events running.
 The strongman equated to the Beast.
 The beauty was initially a bikini fitness challenge.
 In 2001 this was replaced by the first ever Women's Strength & Fitness Challenge.

 Results

 Rolling Thunder

 The association between Strongman contests and the Rolling Thunder grip contests, as seen at Mohegan Sun Grand Prix events and Fortissimus began with Odd Haugen's Beauty and the Beast contests.
 The 2000 Rolling Thunder World Championships was a kickoff event in a Honolulu sports bar the night before the strongman competition began.
 On May 31, 2001 the second annual IronMind Rolling Thunder World Championships were held in conjunction with the Beauty & the Beast strongman competition.
-Both 2000 and 2001 were won by Jan Bartl.
+Both 2000 and 2001 were won by Jan Bártl.
 No such championship was held in 2002, with the IFSA shifting the June 2002 date for the contest to January 2003.
 The world championships were not to be reintroduced until 2008.